Clinique de santé mentale d'Aylmer - Aylmer Mental Health Clinic

 Insurance Coverage

 Services provided by a psychologist, psychotherapist, or social worker are reimbursed by most private insurance plans.
 We provide official receipts that you can submit to your insurance company.
-Dr. Nemiroff and Dr. Dorville are registered providers with Blue Cross.
+Several of our therapists are registered providers with Blue Cross.

 To find out if services provided by an intern or clinical practicum student are covered, please consult your insurance provider.
 Most providers will cover services under the supervision of a registered psychologist.